-The Chairperson's duties shall include the day-to-day management of the Society and the organisation of the committee.
+The Chairperson's duties shall include the day-to-day management of the Society/Club.

 • The Secretary

 The Secretary's duties shall include the maintenance of all necessary documentation including the Minutes of all general meetings and committee meetings, and will be responsible for the Handover Documents for the incoming Committee.